mlocati/MLPosteDeliveryExpress/README.md

 This library is written in .Net 6.

-## Sandbox / Test environment

-This library can call the APIs by using a sandbox (that is, a test environment).
-By default, the test environment is used when the `DEBUG` directive is defined (`#define DEBUG`), which is true when developing in Visual Studio with the `Debug` configuration.

-You can manually control the use of the sandbox by setting the `MLPosteDeliveryExpress.Options.Sandbox` property.

 ## Logging the communications with the API server

 You can hook the MLPosteDeliveryExpress.Options.VerboseOutput` event, for example: